-□ A signature from you or your authorized representative and the date.
+A signature from you or your authorized representative and the date.
 If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Member Services (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf).
-The form gives that person permission to act on your behalf.
-It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form.
+(The form is also available on Medicare's website at

-• Option for Fast Review of your Grievance
+Option for Fast Review of your Grievance